AdityaBorkar/letsync/www/cms/docs/adapters/orm/~prisma.md

 - Any `generator` blocks in other file than main schema will be ignored
 - Any `datasource` blocks will be ignored
 - Inline comments in your schema will be moved to their own lines
+- If you are using any other package along-side Letsync with Prisma, you may encounter issues.
+Raise the issue on [Letsync Discord](https://discord.gg/letsync) and we'll help you out!
 - If you hit any errors, check if they're coming from Letsync or Prisma (this helps us fix bugs faster!)